lambdapioneer/powering-privacy/walkthrough.md

 - At least 16 GiB RAM
 - At least 200 GiB free disk space
 - A free USB port to connect to the Arduino
+- A WiFi where you can connect the smartphone and the computer to the same network

 In preparation for building the individual components, you should install the following dependencies before beginning: